 If the wrong information has been mistakenly submitted or company changes mean that the PSC register needs to be updated, Companies House must be notified.
 This can be done using the Companies House online service – or using form PSC04 for changes to details of a PSC (or another relevant PSC form).

 Form RP04 should also be submitted.
-This is used to notify Companies House of a second filing of a document that was properly delivered but contains inaccuracies that are showing on the register (see government guidance on second filing for more information).
-Limited Liability Partnerships (LLPs) should use form LL RP04 for this purpose.
+This is used to notify Companies House of a second filing of a document that was properly delivered but contains inaccuracies that are showing on the register (see government guidance on second filing for more information). limited liability partnerships (LLPs) should use form LL RP04 for this purpose.

-Wrong company type was formed
+The wrong company type was formed

 Private vs public